Bridge to College

 Welcome!

-As part of the Bridge to College program, high school or home school students from Berkshire County, MA can earn college credit before graduating through dual enrollment or Concurrent Enrollment.
+As part of the Bridge to College program, high school or home school students from Berkshire County, Massachusetts can earn college credit before graduating through dual enrollment or concurrent enrollment.

 What is dual enrollment?